 - Some olive oil.
 You can also use avocado oil or canola, if you prefer.

-- Smoked paprika, garlic powder, mustard powder, dried oregano, freshly ground pepper, and coarse kosher salt.
+- Spices.
+Smoked paprika, garlic powder, mustard powder, dried oregano, freshly ground pepper, and coarse kosher salt make up the easy spice blend.

-- A bit of baking powder, to help the skin get extra crispy.
+- Baking powder, to help the skin get extra crispy.
 This is optional, but recommended.

-Don’t skip the baking powder, which helps the skin get extra crisp.
+Don't skip the baking powder.
+It helps the skin get extra crisp.

 Prepping the bird for the air fryer